-3.2 Inactivation effectiveness of BEI and formaldehyde against NDV:
+3.1 Inactivation effectiveness of BEI against NDV:

-To conform the complete inactivation of the virus, the either BEI or formaldehyde inactivated NDV/Ch/Giza2014 were inoculated into allantoic cavity of 10-day-old SPF- ECE.
+To conform the complete inactivation of the virus, the BEI-inactivated NDV/Ch/Giza2014 was inoculated into allantoic cavity of 10-day-old SPF-ECE.
 All chicken embryo eggs still alive after 7 days following three passages, and no residual active NDV was detected by HA test.

-3.3 Sterility test:
+3.2 Sterility test: